jamesalexisgray/SC-200/README.md

 | Portal / path | Microsoft Defender portal > Settings > Microsoft Defender XDR > Email notifications.
 Use the Incidents, Actions, and Threat analytics areas as applicable. |

 **What to know for the exam**
-- ncident notifications are for correlated attack cases, not for creating detections.
+- Incident notifications are for correlated attack cases, not for creating detections.
 - Action notifications relate to remediation or response activity such as AIR, isolation, quarantine, Live Response actions, and email remediation.
 - Threat Analytics notifications are intelligence-led notifications about campaigns, exposure, and recommended mitigations.
 - Recipients are normally SOC mailboxes, duty analyst groups, IR groups, or security management distribution lists.